Centerpin Fishing For Salmon: Guide Tips and Tricks

 Centerpin Rods are long and light

-Long and light rods are the name of the game when it comes to Centerpin fishing for salmon.
-An average size Centerpin rod is around 13 feet with a line rating of 8 to 16lbs for great lakes fishing and around 12 to 20 pounds for very big rivers and for west coast salmon.
+Long rods are the name of the game when it comes to catching salmon with a Centerpin reel.
+An average size Centerpin rod is around 13 feet with a line rating of 8 to 16 lbs for Great Lakes fishing and around 12 to 20 pounds for very big rivers and for West Coast salmon.

 For smaller salmon streams, some guys will use 11 or 12-foot rods, and for much larger rivers 14 to 15-foot rods can be used.

-Two good centerpin rods for great lakes salmon are the 12-foot Lamiglas Redline H HS12CS and the Raven IM8 Float Rod.
-I have used both of these rods when centerpin fishing for salmon all around the great lakes region and on the west coast.
+Two good centerpin rods for Great Lakes salmon are the 12-foot Lamiglas Redline H HS12CS and the Raven IM8 Float Rod.
+I have used both of these rods all around the Great Lakes region and on the West Coast.
 They are light, strong, and are excellent on salmon.

 The reason we use such long rods when Centerpin fishing is that the longer rod allows us to keep the line up off the water on long drifts which allows us to have better line control and float control and an overall better presentation.